Advanced chemical editor for drawing chemical structures, queries and reactions

 Working with chemical structures in Microsoft Office

 Chemical structures can be saved as image files and inserted in Microsoft Office files.
-Marvin Objects (OLE) are also supported enabling work with chemical structures in Microsoft documents and presentations.
+Marvin Objects (OLE) are also supported enabling work with chemical structures directly in Microsoft documents and presentations.
+For more visit: JChem for Office

-Clear and customizable interface – See only what you want to see
+Clear and customisable interface – See only what you want to see

 Batch calculations and file format conversion using MolConverter